Ada40/fractal-harmonic-framework/UNIFIED_FINITE_CORE_MODEL.md

 Potential research expansions include:

-- 🔬 Riemannian-based training protocols
+- Riemannian-based training protocols
-- 📊 Dynamic core radii adjusted by learning
+- Dynamic core radii adjusted by learning
-- 🌀 Hyperbolic and elliptic curvature transitions
+- Hyperbolic and elliptic curvature transitions
-- 🌟 Multi-core architectures mirroring astrophysical analogs
+- Multi-core architectures mirroring astrophysical analogs

 ---

 ## 9. Conclusion

 This white paper outlines a coherent, unified approach to resolving structural instabilities in both gravitational physics and artificial intelligence.
-By applying **finite-core mechanical principles** to neural architectures, we open a pathway to **safer, more stable, more physically grounded AI systems**.
+By applying finite-core mechanical principles to neural architectures, we open a pathway to safer, more stable, more physically grounded AI systems.

-This unified perspective suggests that **the laws governing stable physical interiors are deeply aligned with the principles governing stable computational cognition**.
-The finite-core model is not merely a mathematical trick—**it is a structural blueprint for the next generation of intelligent systems**.
+This unified perspective suggests that the laws governing stable physical interiors are deeply aligned with the principles governing stable computational cognition.
+The finite-core model is not merely a mathematical trick—it is a structural blueprint for the next generation of intelligent systems.

 ---

 ## 10. Connections to Fractal Harmonic Code

-This finite-core model is **deeply connected** to the Fractal Harmonic Code framework:
+This finite-core model is deeply connected to the Fractal Harmonic Code framework.

 ### 10.1 Harmonic Core Structure

 ```
 Core radius r_c follows golden ratio: r_c = φ · r_outer
 Cache layers: L1:L2:L3 = 1:φ:φ²